I’m not the best mentor for everyone.

 I can’t mentor 1 million entrepreneurs alone.
 Nor would I want to!

 So the Two-Brain team has 38 different mentors on it.
 They hail from points all around the world.
 Each has a different style.
 All have experience as successful entrepreneurs.
-All have access to the data, the Two-Brain Dashboard and our Roadmap.
+All have access to the data, the Two-Brain Dashboard and our Growth ToolKit.
 We share the same tools, but each is a different craftsperson.

 In this series, I’m going to tell you how to identify the type of mentor you need right now, how to find that mentor—even if it’s not one of us!—and how much to invest in mentorship each year.